onflow/docs/docs/guides/nft-marketplace/in-dapp-payments.md

 ---
-title: In-dapp Payments on Flow
+title: In App Payments on Flow
+description: Learn about the different payment options available for applications on Flow.
-sidebar_label: In-dapp Payments
+sidebar_label: In App Payments
+sidebar_position: 6
 ---

+## Introduction

 User payments are an important part of many blockchain dapps.
 In order to create a stellar user experience, your dapp should make it as easy as possible for users to purchase digital assets.
 For most users, this means being able to pay for digital assets (e.g. NFTs) using their local fiat currency (e.g. via credit card).